ahay/src/book/data/seam-phase1-2d/readme.txt

 cvs - (constant velocity stack)  plot gathers with nmo applied.
 Make and plot
       constant velocity stacks for range of velocities.
-Compute v(t) stack. vscan - (velocity scan)  compute and plot velocity semblance.
+Compute v(t) stack. vscan - (velocity scan)  compute and plot velocity semblance. filter - directory to test new sftahfilter program using wavelet and desig filter